 Destroying the property of another person is obviously against the law.
 And although there is no loss of human life involved in property crimes, the state of Pennsylvania takes these crimes very seriously and doles out harsh punishments for those who are convicted of property crime offenses.
 Make no mistake about it; just because a property crime only involves damage to property does not mean that serious felony charges cannot result.
-If you have been accused of a property crime, your greatest chance of exoneration for Westmoreland County property crimes is hiring an aggressive vandalism attorney.
+If you have been accused of a property crime, your greatest chance of exoneration for Westmoreland County property crimes is hiring an aggressive vandalism lawyer.

 Common Property Crimes in Pennsylvania